USC Viterbi School of Engineering: Pi Tau Sigma (Tau Beta chapter)

 Pi Tau Sigma is an international mechanical engineering honor society that strives to "create better engineers through a commitment to academic excellence and dedication to service."
 The USC Tau Beta chapter is composed of the top mechanical engineers at the University of Southern California.
 USC's Pi Tau Sigma engages in social, industry and community service-related events in the USC neighborhood and beyond.
 Paul Ronney serves as an advisor for the USC chapter of Pi Tau Sigma.

 USC Association for the Advancement of Artificial Intelligence

 USC has a student chapter of Association for the Advancement of Artificial Intelligence.
 AAAI organizes speaker events and information sessions in the field of Artificial Intelligence to increase students' interest in AI.

 USC Rocket Propulsion Lab (USCRPL)

 USCRPL was founded in 2005 with the goal of putting a student-designed and -built rocket into space.

 In 2019, USCRPL became the world’s first student organization to successfully launch and recover an entirely student-designed and student-fabricated rocket (Traveler IV) past the Karman line with a confidence of 90%.

+The group holds records for the most powerful solid motor in student rocketry and the most powerful composite-case motor in amateur rocketry with their Shockwave mission, as well as records for the highest altitude achieved in student and amateur rocketry and the fastest velocity achieved in student and amateur rocketry with their Aftershock II mission.